 Minimum Requirements for a Workplace First Aid Kit

-Below is OSHA’s list of minimally acceptable first aid supplies and quantities.
+Below is OSHA’s list of minimally acceptable first aid supplies and quantities, which follows the ANSI/ISEA Z308.1-2015 guidelines.
 Make sure your business has at minimum, these items in your workplace first aid kit.

 This list of first aid supplies is only sufficient for small workplaces with two to three employees.
 OSHA states that businesses with larger operations and more employees require additional first aid kits and supplies.
 But what quantity of supplies do you need in order to meet OSHA standards?